oorabona/bsc/README.md

 or as a Plain Old Object.

-> ```rules``` will be evaluated right after merging settings so if your plugin relies on some configuration option another plugin defines, then make sure you ordered plugin loading correctly !
+> ```rules``` will be evaluated right after merging settings so if your plugin relies on some configuration option another plugin defines, you have to make sure you ordered plugins loading correctly !

 The plugin architecture accepts both ```String``` and ```Object``` in return for both ```settings``` and ```rules```.